 Then my parents started a deli.

 Everything in the store was packaged or processed, embalmed or denatured.
 The princess of the castle had carte blanche over it all, the Kit Kat, Häagen Dazs, Boars Head ham.
-One afternoon, at the same friend’s house, I polished a half gallon of ice cream all by my happy self.
+One afternoon, at the same friend’s house, I polished a half-gallon of ice cream all by my happy self.
 May have been on the heels of the TV dinner, our comforting after-school ritual.
 If you’re tiring of the drill, imagine how my liver felt.
 I haven’t even touched on my helpless relationship with caffeine, wheat, and dairy.

 What I put in my mouth becomes my very flesh and blood and life force.
 And for some mystifying reason, I had dismembered food from my essence, entirely missed the requisite role food played in my health.
-When I had drained my reserves, I turned to professionals to unmask the phantom and welcomed the opiates that silenced the indications that my body had something to say.
+When I had drained my reserves, I turned to professionals to unmask the phantom and welcomed the opiates that silenced the signs that my body had something to say.
 I know thorough, keen doctors who look at the whole patient, and drugs are required in some circumstances.
 But not one physician who had my eager concession at the time ever asked about the quality of my diet and lifestyle.